opendr-io/causality/journal.md

 June 23: CVE-2025-7443 was added to the VulnCheck KEV.
 It was predicted in December 2025.

 June 23: CVE-2024-6648 was added to the VulnCheck KEV.
 It was predicted on May 24, 2025.
-Nth over one year.
+Sixteenth laed time over one year.

 June 17: CVE-2025-11837 was added to the VulnCheck KEV.
 It was predicted in March 2026.